‘A fragile hope’: Everything we know about the first phase of Trump’s Gaza peace deal

 Trump’s plan to end the war is not the first.
 Foreign onlookers have submitted numerous drafts in recent months, hoping to learn from and overcome the failures of past truces.

-Dr Burcu Ozcelik, senior research fellow at the Royal United Services Institute (RUSI), told The Independent: “There is much the deal does not address—an ambiguity likely designed to preserve Israel’s operational flexibility.
+Dr Ozcelik told The Independent: “There is much the deal does not address – an ambiguity likely designed to preserve Israel’s operational flexibility.

 “In the first stage, success will depend on the return of all Israeli hostages and the release of agreed Palestinian prisoners.
 Over the longer term, the process is set to grow more fraught, with milestones such as the demilitarisation of Hamas posing a major test, which Israel regards as pivotal to the pace and sequencing of its phased withdrawal.